hollymandel/hollymandel.github.io/index.md

 title: Holly Mandel
 ---

-I am a former quant researcher at Vatic Labs interested in machine learning and data engineering.
+I am a Machine Learning Engineer at AdeptID.
 You can find me on <a href = "https://github.com/hollymandel">github</a> or <a href = "https://www.linkedin.com/in/hollymandel">LinkedIn</a>.

 ## Previous Work
 During my first year at Vatic I did alpha research on the statistical arbitrage team.
 Then I switched to the high-frequency trading team, where I designed and built a production pipeline to automate an important execution decision.